Clinical Training Activities

 Individual Supervision of Group Psychotherapy

-Each intern participates in at least three academic quarters of outreach rotations.
-Interns begin by participating in CAPS' outreach activities during new student orientation activities, staffing tabling events, and providing informal support to students.
+Each intern participates in CBI activities for at least three academic quarters.
+Interns begin by participating in CAPS' outreach during new student orientation activities, staffing tabling events, and providing informal support to students.
+Throughout the training year, interns then assist with the delivery of existing CBI programming (e.g., workshops, educational presentations, affinity spaces) or they may choose to collaborate with staff to develop their own programming in response to requests from campus partners or liaisons.

-For Let's Talk, interns provide three-quarters of informal drop-in consultation for students at a designated Let's Talk location on campus.
-The intern receives supervision and mentoring for the Let's Talk services from the CAPS' senior staff member who has an ongoing partnership with that campus office.
-When time is available, interns may opt to have an experience in the Stress Management Clinic, a weekly Stress Management Clinic workshop (including meditation and mindfulness, biofeedback, cognitive strategies of stress reduction, and relaxation exercises) by co-leading the workshop with the Coordinator of the Stress Management Clinic.
+For Let's Talk, interns provide up to three academic quarters of informal drop-in consultation for students at a designated Let's Talk site on campus.
+The intern receives supervision and mentoring for the Let's Talk services from the CAPS' senior staff member who has an ongoing partnership with the campus office which hosts their site.

-The Interns' Emerging Expertise Presentation offers an opportunity for interns to work on crafting a didactic presentation that is a crystallization of the intern's clinical, professional, and research interests—thereby forming a foundation for the intern's future contributions and professional identity.
+The Interns' Emerging Expertise Presentation offers an opportunity for interns to craft a didactic presentation that highlights their clinical, professional, and research interests—thereby strengthening interns' foundation for for future contributions and professional identity.
 This presentation is given to the CAPS staff in the spirit that honors the interns' emerging wisdom, special interests, and expertise.
-Interns are encouraged to use this opportunity to demonstrate their ability to integrate science with clinical practice into a didactic presentation that benefits mental health clinicians.
+Interns are encouraged to use this opportunity to demonstrate their ability to integrate science with clinical practice and deliver a didactic presentation that benefits the work of mental health clinicians.

 Group Supervision of Supervision

-Interns have an opportunity to have experiential learning in peer supervision with fellow psychologists-in-training.
-The experience begins with an overview of the practice of clinical supervision and the various models of supervision, then the exploration of the commonalities and differences among training supervision, peer supervision, peer support, and consultation.
+During their final academic quarter of internship, with supervision provided by a licensed psychologist, interns engage in experiential learning through peer supervision with their fellow psychologists-in-training.
+This group supervision experience begins with an overview of the practice of clinical supervision and the various models of supervision, then the exploration of the commonalities and differences among training supervision, peer supervision, peer support, and consultation.

 The goal of peer supervision is to build a sound, lifelong mechanism for consultation that is foundational to effective, reflective, sustainable, and ethical clinical practice.
 Skills in peer supervision include expression of peer support and compassion, giving and receiving feedback, self-examination, problem-solving, healthy negotiation of one’s own and others’ power and needs, and mindfulness of group dynamics, countertransference, and parallel process as applied to the peer supervision group.

 Interns rotate in the group leadership role.
-The peer supervision leader’s tasks involve rapport building and safety, moderating and facilitating structure and focus for the meeting, summarizing themes discussed by the peers, facilitate discussion and feedback among the peers, assisting with theory application, centering multicultural and social justice considerations, ethics, problem-solving and process observation tasks (help the group members become aware of group dynamics including group development stages, how the group deals with conflict, parallel process, and encourage the expression of reactions, feelings, and behaviors).
-Interns’ peer supervision is facilitated by a licensed psychologist (“Supervisor of Peer Supervision Group”)
+The peer supervision leader’s tasks involve rapport building and containment, moderating and facilitating structure and focus for the meeting, summarizing themes discussed by the peers, facilitating discussion and feedback among the peers, assisting with theory application, centering multicultural and social justice considerations, ethics, problem solving, and process observation tasks (i.e., awareness of group dynamics including group development stages, how the group deals with conflict, parallel process, and encourage the expression of reactions, feelings, and behaviors).

-Another module in the fall Intern Seminar is the Psychiatric Consultation Module competency area.
-A CAPS psychiatrist presents several psychiatric topics such as the Mental Status Examination, DSM diagnostic system, collaboration between psychologists and psychiatrists, assessment and treatment of sleep disorders, and bipolar disorders.
+Psychiatric Consultation Module: A CAPS psychiatrist presents several psychiatric topics such as Advanced Mental Status Examination, the DSM diagnostic system, collaboration between psychologists and psychiatrists, ADHD, assessment and treatment of sleep disorders, and bipolar disorders.

-The Multicultural and Social Justice Issues Module is a combination of didactic, experiential, and discussion-based formats aimed at deepening the interns' awareness of self and others as multicultural beings navigating—and professionally positioned to effect change in—an inequitable society and world.
+Multicultural and Social Justice Issues Module: A quarter-long combination of didactic, experiential, and discussion-based formats aimed at deepening the interns' awareness of self and others as multicultural beings navigating—and professionally positioned to effect change in—an inequitable society and world.
 In the context of interns’ clinical work and professional development, cultural humility, social identity, power, oppression, privilege, accountability, and advocacy are issues of focus.
-To enhance interns’ learning, a priority of this module is establishing an atmosphere of safety and nonjudgment.
+To enhance interns’ self-reflection and learning, a priority of this module is establishing a community of safety and nonjudgment.
 Outside of this seminar module, interns’ multicultural proficiency is emphasized in training experiences throughout the year.